Skip to content

 • to implement gates on an axis like on aircraft throttles, such as the F16, A10, Airbus throttle or a turboprop aircraft for flight simulation and helicopter collectives, and thrust reverse mapping.

-• to implement different actions based on the direction of travel when the input crosses a particular point.
+• to trigger different output based on the direction of travel when the input crosses a particular point.

 • to implement multiple response curves on the same axis by section.